 The experience of large-scale crises in Haiti 2009 and Pakistan in 2010 highlighted areas of the humanitarian response that needed to be strengthened and the IASC Principals decided to review the current approach to humanitarian response and make adjustments, building on the lessons learned in 2010 and 2011.

-Based on an analysis of current challenges to leadership and coordination, the IASC Principals agreed in December 2011 to a set of actions that collectively represent a substantive improvement to the current humanitarian response model this has become known as the Transformative Agenda.
+Based on an analysis of the challenges to leadership and coordination, the IASC Principals agreed in December 2011 to a set of actions that collectively represent a substantive improvement to the current humanitarian response model this has become known as the Transformative Agenda.

 - A mechanism to deploy strong, experienced senior humanitarian leadership to guide the humanitarian response from the outset of a major crisis